dkz2r/machine-learning-novice-sklearn/episodes/01-introduction.md

 ---

 :::::: questions
-- "What is machine learning?"
+- What is machine learning?
-- "What are some useful machine learning techniques?"
+- What are some useful machine learning techniques?
 ::::::

 :::::: objectives
-- "Gain an overview of what machine learning is and the techniques available."
+- Gain an overview of what machine learning is and the techniques available.
-- "Understand how machine learning and artificial intelligence differ."
+- Understand how machine learning and artificial intelligence differ.
-- "Be aware of some caveats when using Machine Learning."
+- Be aware of some caveats when using Machine Learning.
 ::::::

 # What is machine learning?